RMerl/asuswrt-merlin/README-merlin.txt

 "entware-setup.sh".

-Note that Entware requires the JFFS partition to be enabled, and an ext2/ext3 formatted USB disk (NTFS and FAT32 are not supported).
+Note that Entware requires the JFFS partition to be enabled, and an ext2/ext3 formatted USB disk (NTFS, HFS+ and FAT32 are not supported).

-Also note that Entware is not available for the RT-AC56U or RT-AC68U, due to the different CPU architecture.
+Also note that Entware is not available for the RT-AC56U, RT-AC68U or RT-AC87 due to the different CPU architecture.